niraj4u2/junereycasuga.github.io/source/_posts/2013-09-21-getting-started-with-ruby-on-rails.markdown

 	- This contains the view templates which is basically what the user sees on their screen.

-In the directory, we also have this `Gemfile`.
-The Gemfile is where you put all the dependencies you need for your app.
+In the directory, we also have a `Gemfile`.
+A Gemfile is where you put all the dependencies you need for your app.

 ###Runing your Rails app
 We've already created our rails app a while ago.
 So let's try to make it work.
 First of all, you must know how to run your Rails server.
 To run your server just run `rails server` or simply `rails s`.
-Upon raining your Rails server, you can now check your rails app on your browser usng `localhost:3000` as the address.
+Upon runningg your Rails server, you can now check your rails app on your browser usng `localhost:3000` as the address.
 If it runs properly, you should see something like this:

 {% img full-img /images/ruby_on_rails/rails_welcome.png %}